jaydenwindle/PythonWebScraping/tasks.md

 Inside of your `with` block, call the `json.dump` method, passing in your `trending_topics` array as the first argument and `json_file` as the second argument.
 This will write your `trending_topics` array to the `trending_topics.json` in JSON format.

 ## Next Steps

+Congrats!
+You've successfully scraped data from a website, formatted it, and stored it in a file.
+You've learned how to send requests with the `requests` library, how to parse and traverse HTML documents using `BeautifulSoup`, and how to export data to a file in JSON format.

+If you want an extra challenge, try scraping some other elements from the Pluralsight homepage (e.g. the "Discover more ways to stay ahead" section).